 It really is ONLY a matter of whipping them up with sugar.
 If you’ve got a free standing mixer then you can have another glass of wine or four.
 They will also keep very well in an air tight container for up to 2 weeks but I have never done more than a couple of days.
 You can also freeze them in a stout tupperware tin for up to a month.
 They’re as versatile as Rick Astley.

 How to make Meringue.

 The making of Meringue is so straightforward it’s simpler than most packet mixes.
+Here is my recipe for Meringues.
 It’s a three stage process made super, super easy with a free standing mixer.
 An electric hand held whisk is still easy just a little more hands on in that you are required to hold the bowl with one hand and the whisk with the other.
 The free standing mixer allows you to just watch!

 Firstly you whip the egg whites to a frothy stage, usually about a minute or so.
 Then you add your sugar to the bowl a dessert spoon at a time.
 Allowing the sugar to be efficiently incorporated into the whites. keep whipping then for about another three minutes.
 The result is a very glossy mixture that is super stiff.
 Put in the corn flour and vinegar and whisk for another thirty seconds.
 Keep going until it quivers.